Institute for Space and Defense Electronics: History

-The Radiation Effects Group (RER) at Vanderbilt University was established in 1987 and is the largest program of its kind in the U.S. It is the only academic program actively involved in supporting the Department of Defense (DOD) in radiation effects for strategic applications, and one of a very few programs involved in microelectronics research for space applications.
+The Radiation Effects Group (RER) at Vanderbilt University was established in 2003 and is the largest program of its kind in the U.S. It is the only academic program actively involved in supporting the Department of Defense (DOD) in radiation effects for strategic applications, and one of very few programs involved in microelectronics research for space applications.
 In January 2003, the Radiation Effects Group established the Institute for Space and Defense Electronics (ISDE) in order to extend its capabilities to serve government and commercial customers.

 Facilities

-The ISDE facility is located off of the Vanderbilt University campus and provides an office environment conducive to engineering and project management activities.
-However, the Institute has full access to the University's laboratories and meeting facilities located on campus just a short walk away.
-The ISDE office is a secure, limited access facility allowing only approved personnel to enter without an ISDE employee escort.
+The ISDE facility is located off of the Vanderbilt University campus and is said to offer an office environment for engineering and project management activities.
+The institute has full access to the university's laboratories and meeting facilities located on Vanderbilt's campus.
+The ISDE office is described as a 'secure, limited-access facility', allowing only approved personnel to enter without an ISDE employee escort.